boomanaiden154/gsoc2022-notes/july/22/memory-leak.md

 leaving the code in but only returning a `CompilationResult` object set to none still results in the same massive memory increase.

+The actual source seems to be stemming from the sequence example parsing in the regalloc compilation runner.
+Commenting out just this one specific line gets rid of essentially all of the memory allocation.
+Still needs more investigation before we find a resolution though, and the training data is expected to be quite large, so we might just have to come up with some different strategies for working with the training data.

 ### Resolution?

 More updates still to come.